antimof/UxPlay/README.txt

 **-vs 0** suppresses display of streamed video, but plays streamed audio.
 (The client's screen is still mirrored at a reduced rate of 1 frame per second, but is not rendered or displayed.)
+This feature (which streams audio in AAC audio format) is now probably unneeded, as UxPlay can now stream superior-quality Apple Lossless audio without video in Airplay non-mirror mode.

 **-as *audiosink*** chooses the GStreamer audiosink, instead of letting autoaudiosink pick it for you.
 Some audiosink choices are: pulsesink,